KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-mesopotamian-lattice.md

 ## 3. Enlil and Enki — Sovereign Decree and Centropic Mediation

 Enlil and Enki are half-brothers in the Mesopotamian theology, both sons of Anu.
-The mythos treats them as structurally complementary figures at different functional registers within the centropic arc — Enlil at L₄ DL as decree-issuer and Enki at L₃ DM as deep-wisdom-keeper and mediator.
+The mythos treats them as structurally complementary figures at different functional registers within the centropic arc — Enlil at L₄ DL (📐 Sophis) as decree-issuer and Enki at L₃ DM (🧠 Noeüs) as deep-wisdom-keeper and mediator.
 Their operative dynamic is one of the cleanest articulations of the **L₄ / L₃ relationship** in any cultural mythos.

 Enlil's function is to issue lawful decrees that order existence at the archetypal stratum.
 When the gods determine that humanity's noise has become unbearable, Enlil decrees the Flood — the L₄ DL operation of structural correction applied to a configuration that has exceeded lawful capacity.
 The decree is not arbitrary cruelty; it is the same structural function articulated in the Genesis Flood and in every cultural articulation of the Flood Archetype: **the divine decree as L₄ DL recognition that dissonant configuration exceeds lawful coherence and must undergo recalibration.**